 Put the water onto boil for your double boiler if using.

 Add milk and cream to a small saucepan.
-Using a sharp knife carefully split and scrap the seeds out of the vanilla bean and add both the seeds and rest of the bean to the milk and cream mixture.
-Mix carefully to seperate the seeds and distribute through the mix.
-Simmer on a low heat for five to ten minutes.
+Using a sharp knife carefully split and scrap the seeds out of the vanilla bean and add both the seeds and the rest of the bean to the milk and cream mixture.
+Mix carefully to separate the seeds and distribute them through the mix.
+Simmer on low heat for five to ten minutes.

-Seperate egg yokes and add sugar in a medium heat proof bowl.
+Separate egg yokes and add sugar in a medium heat-proof bowl.
 Blend together using a hand mixer or mixing bowl until eggs and sugar go pale and foamy.

-Carefully pour the milk/cream/vanilla bean mix to the egg and sugar mix a bit at a time, stiring well between each addition.
+Carefully pour the milk/cream/vanilla bean mix into the egg and sugar mix a bit at a time, stirring well between each addition.

 Hot tip: place heat proof non slip surface under the bowl to help it stop moving, such as a damp tea towel.

 Once combined pour all the mix into the top of a double boiler.
-Cook over a low heat, string frequently and watching carefully.
-If you cook the mix at to high heat or for too long you will scramble the eggs.
-Cook the custard until mixture is thick and coats the back of a spoon or spatular.
+Cook over low heat, string frequently, and watch carefully.
+If you cook the mix at too high heat or for too long you will scramble the eggs.
+Cook the custard until the mixture is thick and coats the back of a spoon or spatular.

 Hot tip: if you don't have a double boiler you can use a regular saucepan, but you will need to watch the mix very carefully to avoid over heating and scrambling the eggs.

-Once the mix is thick enough remove the top the double boiler and put it on a stable surface, such a colander to cool off for a few mins.
-Pour mix into a container, cover and refrigerate overnight.
+Once the mix is thick enough remove the top of the double boiler and put it on a stable surface, such as a colander to cool off for a few mins.
+Pour the mix into a container, cover, and refrigerate overnight.

 Honey caramel sauce